sudoharun/dotfiles/README.md

 [iwctl] quit
 ```

-Next, I do stuff with the keyring and keys
+Next, I do stuff with the keyring and keys:
 ```
 $ pacman-key --init
 $ pacman-key --populate archlinux